IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 #### 1:52.4.2.2 Use Case #2: Security token enhancement pattern

 Given that a security relevant event is being recorded, for example Generic FHIR RESTful operations, and where a security token is known that descrbes the client and possibly the human.
 Define how an activity AuditEvent (see Use Case #1) would be enhanced to record details from the OAuth or SAML token.
-See [3:5.7.4 Security Token](content.html#3574-security-token) for the pattern definitions and examples.
+See [3:5.7.4 SAML Security Token](content.html#3574-saml-security-token) and [3:5.7.5 OAuth Security Token](content.html#3575-oauth-security-token) for the pattern definitions and examples.

 #### 1:52.4.2.3 Use Case #3: Privacy relevant disclosure event

 Given that a privacy relevant disclosure event is detected, this use-case shows how the details of the event can be recorded.
-See [3:5.7.5 Privacy Disclosure Audit Message](content.html#3575-privacy-disclosure-audit-message)
+See [3:5.7.6 Privacy Disclosure Audit Message](content.html#3576-privacy-disclosure-audit-message)

 #### 1:52.4.2.4 Use Case #4: Authorization Decision event

 Given that an Authorization Service makes Authorization Decisions, this use-case shows how the details of the authorization decision event can be recorded.
-See [3:5.7.6 Authorization Decision Audit Message](content.html#3576-authorization-decision-audit-message)
+See [3:5.7.7 Authorization Decision Audit Message](content.html#3577-authorization-decision-audit-message)

 <div>
 {%include usecase4-processflow.svg%}